INDONESIA’S SOUTHERN & CENTRAL MOLUCCAS BIRDING TOUR: DETAILED ITINERARY

 From Namlea we will drive to our accommodation at Waspait, mid-way along the north coast, which for three nights will be our base for forays southwards into the forested highlands.

-Indonesia’s Southern & Central Moluccas: Days 6-7 With four-wheel-drive vehicles at our disposal, we will explore the Wamlana logging road and a side road to Danau Rana, reaching as high as 1420m (4659ft) elevation.
-At the highest levels, we should find the endemic Buru Mountain Pigeon, Buru Cuckooshrike, Buru Bush Warbler, Buru Leaf Warbler and the neat Tawny-backed Fantail with its highly distinctive voice.
-Buru Oriole and Streak-breasted Jungle Flycatcher require a bit more effort but should give themselves up, and we have a good chance of bumping into the tricky Cinnamon-chested Flycatcher, a scarce regional endemic.
+Indonesia’s Southern Moluccas: Days 6-7 With 4×4 vehicles at our disposal, we will explore the Wamlana logging road and a side road to Danau Rana, reaching as high as 1420m (4659ft) elevation.
+At the highest levels, we should find the endemic Buru Mountain Pigeon, Buru Cuckooshrike, Buru Bush Warbler (or Buru Grasshopper Warbler), Buru Leaf Warbler and the neat Tawny-backed Fantail with its highly distinctive voice.
+Buru Oriole and Buru (or Streak-breasted) Jungle Flycatcher require a bit more effort but should give themselves up, and we have a good chance of bumping into the tricky Cinnamon-chested Flycatcher, a scarce regional endemic.

 Wallacea is a great place for parrots of course, and here we have a very good chance of seeing the highly vocal Buru Racket-tail, as well as the more widespread Red (or Moluccan Red) Lory (endemic to the southern Moluccas), Great-billed Parrot, the weird Moluccan King Parrot and the amazing little Red-breasted Pygmy Parrot.